Will Congress help California? Governor’s budget banks on it

 “One thing that really gets lost a lot in the politics is there’s a national interest in making sure that states don’t have to raise taxes too steeply or cut programs,” Chapman said.

-Spokespeople for McCarthy and Pelosi didn’t respond to requests for comment Friday about Newsom’s budget proposal.
+McCarthy criticized California’s spending decisions on personal protective gear.
+But he also said “serious discussions around federal aid must still be had” and noted there are billions of dollars in existing money that has not yet been handed out.

+“We would be remiss not to make sure that these funds are distributed appropriately so that we can continue providing assistance in the most efficient way possible,” he said in a statement.

 McCarthy will join Trump this weekend at Camp David, where upcoming political races and how to reopen the nation’s economy will be up for discussion, he told reporters.

 Newsom speaks regularly to Pelosi, but his spokesman couldn’t say Friday whether he’d recently talked one-on-one with McCarthy.
 On April 29 and again on Thursday the governor held a call with California’s entire congressional delegation.
 He has also organized leaders from labor, nonprofits, local governments and health care to write to their members of Congress pushing for aid.